A cardiac screening & education program

 Who should and shouldn't get a HeartScan CT?

-HeartScan is ideal for men between the ages of 30 and 65 or women between 40 and 70, who have one or more of the following conditions:
+HeartScan is ideal for men 45 and older or women 50 and older, who have one or more of the following conditions:

 - High blood pressure

 - High triglycerides (LDL >100)